devops-kung-fu/hookz/README.md

 An action with an ```URL``` will download the binary from the defined URL and configure the hook to execute the command with the defined arguments before a commit happens.

-The post-commit in this configuration will execute a command named "dude" with the arguments "Hello World" after a commit has occurred.
+The post-commit in this configuration will execute a command named "```dude```" with the arguments ```"Hello World"``` after a commit has occurred.
 Note that the _dude_ command must be on your path.
-If it isn't this post-commit will fail because the command isn't found.
+If it isn't this post-commit will return a WARN message because the command isn't found.

 __Check out the [tacklebox](tackle/README.md) for a curated collection of actions to get you up and running quickly.__

 ### Optional elements

-The following notes apply to the elements in the YAML:
+You must have at least an URL, exec, or script defined in your actions.
+If you select one, then you shouldn't define the others in the YAML.
+Don't worry if you do, we have you covered and explain what happens in the following table.

 |Attribute|Notes|
 |---|---|